 Martin Luther King Jr. National Day of Service

-In addition to the live, local conversations, participants across the country will be connecting online via Twitter (#MLKDay), Facebook and Points of Light’s online Livestream channel to share their experiences, perspectives and insights, generating a national dialogue.
+Participants across the country will be connecting online via Twitter (use #MLKDay), Facebook and Points of Light’s online Livestream channel to share their experiences, perspectives and insights, generating a national dialog.

 HandsOn invites Richmonders to take part in service projects taking place at nonprofit agencies and schools across the region that will focus on education, social issues, and strengthening the community.
 Registration for projects close 24 hours in advance.

 A quick way to view the # of open slots in each project is by going to your desired date on our Opportunity Calendar and clicking "Day View."